Products are physical entities that can be shipped and received -- they will have packages and packing lists associated with them.

 The principal difference in their treatment is that Products purchased and sold by your firm will always be related to Purchase Receipts and Order Shipments, respectively.
 From a practical standpoint, your 'Shipping and Receiving' personnel will be dealing only with Products.

 The names of such inventoried products will, by default, be the combination of the Part Number and the Description of the Part.
-For example, if you create a new FGI part with Part Number 'P-001' and a description of 'Pencil', the corresponding default product name will be 'P-001 / Pencil'.
+For example, if you create a new Finished Goods Inventory product with Part Number 'P-001' and a description of 'Pencil', the corresponding default product name will be 'P-001 / Pencil'.
 This product name will appear on Purchase Orders and Sales Orders unless you choose to explicitly assign a Product name to it.
 (See Updating Products and Services)

-Another aspect of Products is that several products can be related to a single inventoried Part.
+Another aspect of Products is that several trading name can be related to a single inventoried Part.
 This is useful whenever you have a type of Finished Goods Inventory that you sell to more than one market.
 By default, a product will have a minimal of one trade name.
 You can keep the trading name blank if you want to use the stocking description of the product.

 For instance, if you sell a pencil through retail sales as well as to a distribution network, you would create two products related to Pencil and assign the products to categories called Retail or Distribution, each category with a corresponding revenue account.